schwill2018/schwill2018.github.io/_pages/wide-and-deep-learning.md

 - **Manual Neural Network Construction**:
   Developed all layers, activation functions (ReLU, sigmoid, etc.), and loss calculations from first principles using Python classes, without abstracting away complexity via Keras/PyTorch modules.
 - **Stepwise Implementation**:
-  Built the network one step at a time—starting from forward propagation, loss calculation, and gradient computation to backpropagation and weight updates.
+  Built the network one step at a time, starting from forward propagation, loss calculation, and gradient computation to backpropagation and weight updates.
 - **Custom Training Loop**:
   Designed an end-to-end training routine to support batch processing, mini-batching, epoch control, and performance logging.
 - **Interpretability Focus**: